url-archetyp-now/url-archetyp/README.md

-Update: Guys, the link is live again, please verify.
+Update:  06/23/2025 url is now functioning and operational